 Paulownia Seed Propagation

-The tree was introduced into the U.S. during the 1800s.
+The tree was introduced into the U.S. during the 1800’s.
 Within a few decades, it naturalized across the eastern side of the country via Paulownia seed propagation.
-The tree’s
+The tree’s fruit is a four-compartment capsule containing thousands of tiny winged seeds.
+A mature tree produces some 20 million seeds every year.

 Since the royal empress tree readily escapes cultivation, it is considered an invasive weed in some places.
 This raises the question: should you plant royal empress seeds at all?
 Only you can make that decision.